Customer Service Costs: How to Calculate and Manage Support Expenses

 Typically, the overall cost incurred in customer service is the difference between money gained and money spent.
 Here are the key components of customer service costs, which represent the total cost to your customer service.

-Calculating Customer Service Costs
+Core Components of Customer Service Costs

 1. Staffing and Training Costs